 There were no significant correlations between any of the gametophytic and sporophytic variables in our study, suggesting that there are different mechanisms mitigating temperature stress in the two stages.
 This is not the first study to find differences in patterns for extreme temperature tolerance in the sporophyte and gametophyte.
 Dominguez et al. (2005) conducted a study to determine if pollen selection can be used to improve cold tolerance in the gametophyte by selecting pollen from cold tolerant plants (sporophyte).
 They found that pollen selection did not improve pollen viability and formation in cold and explained their results by describing how the genes mediating cold stress may be expressed in the sporophyte tissue surrounding the site of pollen formation, rather than the pollen grains themselves.

 Another explanation for the lack of coordinated response to temperature stress between the two life stages is that horsenettle has not been located in MN and TX long enough for selection to act on the populations.
 All populations included in this study were located toward the edge of the range for this species.
 Time for selective pressures to act on the populations may be insufficient for local adaptation to occur.
-The first record of Solanum carolinense in Minnesota is from 1939 and in Houston County 1975 (Bell Museum Plants, Minnesota Biodiversity Atlas; (The University of Minnesota).
-The first record in Texas is from 1917 and the closest record of horsenettle to Collin County is from 2011 (Lundell Herbarium, Billie L. Turner Plant Resources Center; (The University of Texas at Austin).
+The first record of Solanum carolinense in Minnesota is from 1939 and in Houston County 1975 (Bell Museum Plants, Minnesota Biodiversity Atlas; The University of Minnesota).
+The first record in Texas is from 1917 and the closest record of horsenettle to Collin County is from 2011 (Lundell Herbarium, Billie L. Turner Plant Resources Center; The University of Texas at Austin).

 Conclusion